Primary school teacher

-Bachelor of Teaching (Teaching)
+- Bachelor of Teaching

-Embracing kiwi culture and learning te reo Māori is helping London born Eve Petcher flourish in primary teaching.
+Embracing kiwi culture and learning te reo Māori is helping London-born Eve Petcher flourish in primary teaching.

 Adding to the te reo Māori she learned during her degree at Waikato University, Eve is choosing to develop the language at a higher level.
-“I don’t need level three in te reo, but it interests me and I would like to incorporate it more and more into my teaching.”
+“I don’t need level three in te reo, but I enjoy it and I would like to incorporate it more and more into my teaching.”
 She believes it is important for children who attend school in New Zealand to learn the history and culture of the country.

 Eve, 32, was chosen as student speaker for her graduation ceremony.
 She began the speech with her mihi (Māori introduction), encouraged both the teaching and law graduates to always be true to their education, values and themselves, and ended singing a waiata (Māori song).